mlpack/blog/content/blog/MarcosWeekThree.md

 kind of trees (KDTree/BallTree/CoverTree), checking the relative error between the approximated results and the true best candidates.

-The command line tools: mlpack_knn and lmpack_kfn, were updated to include an extra option "-e", to specify the relative error (default value: 0).
+The command line tools: mlpack_knn and mlpack_kfn, were updated to include an extra option "-e", to specify the relative error (default value: 0).
 We have been discussing about which approximation parameters use for KFN in [[3]](http://github.com/mlpack/mlpack/pull/684/files/07879a2cc79b35b10d7fae687d6e27ad90a9f2d7#r66611928).